UZBEKISTAN: Jailings "to intimidate all who speak about freedoms"

 The bloggers had discussed a range of religious and other themes, including calls for women to be allowed to wear hijabs (headscarves), men to have beards and children to be allowed to pray in mosques (see below).

-Also punished for expressing his views on religious themes was Fazliddin Parpiyev, Imam-hatyp of a mosque in Tashkent's Yunusabad District.
-Uzbekistan's state-sponsored Muslim Board dismissed him from his position after he condemned the authorities' pressure on Muslims for wearing the hijab and growing beards and called on Muslims to complain to President Shavkat Mirziyoyev.
+Fazliddin Parpiyev, Imam-hatyp of a mosque in Tashkent's Yunusabad District, also wrote on these themes.
+The state-controlled Muslim Board dismissed him from his position after he condemned the authorities' pressure on Muslims for wearing the hijab and growing beards and called on Muslims to complain to President Shavkat Mirziyoyev.
 Officials at the Muslim Board refused to discuss the Imam's dismissal with Forum 18 (see below).

 Asked about the raids and arrests of the bloggers, the Interior Ministry on 20 September referred Forum 18 to Shakhrukh Giyasov, Chief of the Ministry's International Relations Section.
 Giyasov declined to discuss the cases with Forum 18.
-Asked why Police carried out a campaign of arrests of bloggers for speaking for religious freedoms, he responded: "It's not ethical to call by phone and ask about such issues."
+Asked why police arrested bloggers for speaking about manifestations of the freedom of religion and belief, he responded: "It's not ethical to call by phone and ask about such issues."
 He asked Forum 18 to send questions in writing through the Foreign Ministry.

-Speaking and publishing on religious themes in Uzbekistan – including in print and online - is under tight state control.
+All exercise of freedom of religion and belief – including in print and online - is under tight state control.
 The import, production and possession of literature – including the Koran and the Bible - is strictly controlled.
 This includes material on mobile phones, tablets, personal computers, memory sticks and other electronic devices and media, with compulsory prior censorship by the state's Religious Affairs Committee.
-Punishments for those who violate these restrictions can be severe, including imprisonment (see Forum 18's Uzbekistan religious freedom survey http://www.forum18.org/
+Punishments for those who violate these restrictions can be severe, including imprisonment (see Forum 18's Uzbekistan religious freedom survey http://www.forum18.org/archive.php?article_id=2314).

 Why were bloggers arrested?

-The bloggers were arrested for "freely publishing their opinions on religious freedoms on Facebook and other social media and for criticising the authorities for restricting women wearing hijab in public places and state institutions, men growing beards and children attending Mosque", human rights defender Ikramov told Forum 18 from Tashkent.
+The bloggers were arrested for "freely publishing their opinions on freedom of religion and belief on Facebook and other social media and for criticising the authorities for restricting women wearing hijab in public places and state institutions, men growing beards and children attending Mosque", human rights defender Ikramov told Forum 18 from Tashkent.

 A relative of one of the bloggers, who asked not to be named for fear of state reprisals, confirmed this to Forum 18.
 They said that their relative and other bloggers "were recently actively promoting women's right to wear hijab and men's right to grow beards and the right of children to attend Mosque."

-After Shavkat Mirziyoyev became President in 2016, "he released many prisoners of conscience from prisons and allowed public discussions on religious themes and freedoms", the blogger's relative told Forum 18.
+After Shavkat Mirziyoyev became President in 2016, "he released many prisoners of conscience from prisons and allowed public discussions on religious themes and freedom of religion and belief", the blogger's relative told Forum 18.
 They said that their relative, like others, perceived this as "a beginning for greater freedoms and began writing blogs on these topics".